dzenbot/XCSnippetr/README.md

 You should be ready to go now.
 Simply pick the team and channel to share to.
 Add a comment.
 Share! 💥
 ![main view](Documentation/Screenshots/screenshot_main.png)

+## Install

+1. Run `pod update` to install the dependencies.

+2. Build the project to install the plugin.
+The plugin is installed in `/Library/Application Support/Developer/Shared/Xcode/Plug-ins/SlackBoard.xcplugin`.

+2. Restart Xcode for the plugin to be loaded.

+Alternatively, install through [Alcatraz](http://alcatraz.io/), the package manager for Xcode (soon).